vedph/cadmus_doc/guide/backend.md

 ![adding new project](./img/a06_project-deps.png)

+8. as your seeders need to know about the parts/fragments they are creating, add a project reference targeting the `Cadmus.PRJ.Parts` project to the `Cadmus.Seed.PRJ.Parts` project.

 ## Adding Parts or Fragments

 You can now add as many parts and fragments as required to the `Cadmus.<PRJ>.Parts` project.